 When securing Fargate tasks with runtime rules and WAAS, target rules to tasks using the

 Scopefields.
-For runtime, create new collections or use already defined collections scoped by image and container name, as shown in the image below.
+For runtime, scope rules by image and container name.
 Policy is applied per-container in the task.

 For WAAS, scope rules by App ID.
 Policy is applied per-task.
-The WAAS firewall listens on a specific port, and since all containers run in the same network namespace, it applies to the entire task.
+The WAAS firewall listens on a specific port, and since all containers run in the same network n